trackolap/api-sdk/README.md

     Data (optional in case of Get method) + API Key))) API Key & Customer ID can be access under admin section of Trackolap Web Portal.

-API key can be reset anytime from Trackolap web portal but Customer Id will always be static
+API key can be reset anytime from TrackOlap web portal but Customer Id will always be static

 This repo shows you how to integrate TrackOlap Api's into your system.
 It's a example built on Java.